ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/cloud-execution.md

 ## Multi scenario load tests

+There are a few ways to distribute Virtual Users to do "different scenarios" in a single test.
+Here are two commons ways to achieve this functionality:

+### Multi scenario test with a switch statement

+In this example, we want Virtual Users to do 1 of 3 journeys evenly from two load zones.

+{% highlight js linenos %}
+import { frontpageScenario } from "./scenarios/frontpage.js"
+import { searchScenario } from "./scenarios/search.js"
+import { shoppingScenario } from "./scenarios/shop.js"

+export let options = {
+    ext: {
+        loadimpact: {
+            name: "My shop test",
+            distribution: {
+                labelOne: { loadZone: "amazon:us:ashburn", percent: 50 },
+                labelTwo: { loadZone: "amazon:ie:dublin", percent: 50 }
+            }
+        }
+    }
+};

+export default function() {
+  let userDistro = Math.floor(Math.random() * 100);

+  switch (true) {
+    case (userDistro <= 33):
+      frontpageScenario();
+      break;
+    case (userDistro > 33 && userDistro <= 66):
+      searchScenario();
+      break;
+    case (userDistro > 66 && userDistro < 100):
+      shoppingScenario();
+      break;
+    default:
+      break;

+  sleep(1);

+  }

+};
+{% endhighlight %}

+### Multi scenario load test using labels

-As described above the distribution of traffic across load zones is specifed by first assigning an arbitrary label to each entry.
-This label can be viewed upon as a "scenario label", and you can use it, together with [modules]({{ site.baseurl }}{% link _v4/core-concepts/module-imports.md %}) to setup a test with several different scenarios:
+As described above the distribution of traffic across load zones is specified by first assigning an arbitrary label to each entry.
+This label can be viewed upon as a "scenario label", and you can use it, together with [modules]({{ site.baseurl }}{% link _v4/core-concepts/module-imports.md %}) to setup a test with several different scenarios.
+In this example, we want only our Virtual Users from Ashburn to do 1 journey while users in Dublin do 1 of 2 different journeys.

 {% highlight js linenos %}
 import { frontpageScenario } from "./scenarios/frontpage.js"